ulisesrey/mining_barcelona/README.md

 # Mining Barcelona's neighborhoods
 In this project, I mined data of each of the 73 neighborhoods of Barcelona, including their demographics, the services they have (hospitals, pharmacies) as well as other variables like: extension of green areas, number of hotels, etc., in order to see similitudes or differences between neighborhoods.
-We also used these indicators to see if we were able to predict the income of these neighborhoods using different models (supervised and unsupervesied), like K-Means, DBSCAN, SVD or Decision Trees.
+I also used these indicators to see if I was able to predict the income of these neighborhoods using different models (supervised and unsupervesied), like K-Means, DBSCAN, SVD or Decision Trees.

 The project is organized in two self-explanatory jupyter notebooks (with html version).
 Please go through them, they will guide you throught the project.